Kong/developer.konghq.com/app/_gateway_entities/upstream.md

 content_type: reference

 description: An upstream refers to the service applications sitting behind Kong Gateway, to which client requests are forwarded.

-related_resources:
-  - text:
-    url:
 ---

 ## What is an upstream?

-{{page.description}} In {{site.base_gateway}}, an upstream represents a virtual hostname and can be used to health check, circuit break, and load balance incoming requests over multiple [target](/kong-entity/target/) backend services.
+{{page.description}} In {{site.base_gateway}}, an upstream represents a virtual hostname and can be used to health check, circuit break, and load balance incoming requests over multiple [target](/gateway/entities/target/) backend services.

 ## Use cases for upstreams